coderall/2017_practice/README.md

   My Email: lzcgwushuang@163.com

 (1) regexec.c
     it is a simple example for glibc regex
+(2) template.cpp
+    it is a simple template example for a wishful implementation.it can not pass the compile,but may be we can define a tuple with it,haha~